City of Crystal Lake Public Works Department

 Larry Zurek, Street Division Superintendent

 Street Division, Snow & Ice Control Program

-Salting operations begin as soon as streets become slippery while snowplowing operations commence when more than one (1) inch of snow has accumulated on City streets.
-All of the City’s 19 main routes are salted and plowed simultaniously to ensure coverage of critical areas such as main arterial roads, intersections, curves, hills, railroad crossings and school zones.
+Salting operations begin as soon as streets become slippery; while snowplowing operations commence when more than one (1) inch of snow has accumulated on City streets.
+All of the City’s 19 main routes are salted and plowed simultaneously to ensure coverage of critical areas such as main arterial roads, intersections, curves, hills, railroad crossings, and school zones.
 Salt use is minimized for environmental benefits and to reduce the impact on the Crystal Lake watershed and other areas that receive storm water runoff.

-Snowplowing operations of all 19 main routes usually encompass between four (4) to six (6) hours to complete depending on the severity of the snowstorm.
-In heavy snowstorms however, crews will make two passes down each street and a single pass into cul-de-sacs to make streets and cul-de-sacs accessible.
-Full width plowing operations, from curb to curb, will be completed after the snowstorms have diminished.
+Snowplowing operations of all 19 main routes usually take between four and six hours to complete, depending on the severity of the snowstorm.
+In heavy snowstorms, crews will make two passes down each street and a single pass into cul-de-sacs to make streets and cul-de-sacs accessible.
+Full width plowing operations, from curb to curb, will be completed after the snow event has diminished.

 Winter Weather Tips

 • Snow should be cleared from fire hydrants to assist the Fire/Rescue Department.